 From 2014 – 2015, he worked for World Learning where he administered the State Department’s International Visitor Leadership Program (IVLP).
 He also served in the Peace Corps and Peace Corps Response assisting national ministries with local education programs in Turkmenistan from 2008 to 2010 and in St Lucia from 2013 to 2014.

-Previously, he worked at World Learning where he administered State Department exchange programs primarily with Iran.
-He has also worked for the UN High Commissioner for Human Rights, the Minnesota House of Representatives, and Congresswoman Betty McCollum.
-Jasper served two assignments in the Peace Corps – Turkmenistan (2008 – 2010) and St Lucia (2013 – 2014) – where he collaborated with foreign ministries to improve local education standards.
-He holds a master’s in public policy from Duke University and a bachelor’s in global studies, cultural studies, and linguistics from the University of Minnesota – Twin Cities.
+Dan worked for the UN Office of the High Commissioner for Human Rights, the Minnesota House of Representatives, and Congresswoman Betty McCollum early in his career.
+He received a Paul D. Coverdell Fellowship from 2011 to 2013 where he provided nonprofits like Democracy North Carolina with policy analysis on local issues such as voting rights.
+He holds a Master’s in public policy and certificate in international development from Duke University in addition to a Bachelor’s in global studies, cultural studies, and linguistics from the University of Minnesota – Twin Cities.